MicrosoftDocs/learn/learn-pr/aspnetcore/modernize-aspnet-framework-to-core/includes/5-exercise-upgrade-aspnet-app.md

-In this unit, you'll upgrade an ASP.NET MVC 5 application to ASP.NET Core.
+In this unit, you'll upgrade an ASP.NET MVC 5 application to ASP.NET Core using the Upgrade Assistant.

 ## Upgrade .NET Framework ASP.NET MVC apps